kedanco/100-days-kallaway-log/README.md

 **Thoughts**: Got pissed off doing FCC javascript...Settling arrays with a mind half-asleep ain't a good choice.
 Didn't do much today, apart from finishing chapter 4 of YDKJS.
 Don't understanding why I keep getting the wrong values...
 So irritating!

 **Link(s) to work**:

+### Missed A Day: 15th December Friday, 2017

+### Day 86: 16th December Saturday, 2017

+**Today's Progress**: YDKJS Chapter 5, Udemy course

+**Thoughts**: Done with Chapter 5 of YDKJS, didn't really understand the part about Modules :/ YDKJS is so deep that I know for sure I'll need to revisit this sometime into my programming career.
+You just have a different perception on things when you gain more experience and understanding about what you're doing.

+It isn't very productive today but at least it wasn't as demoralising as Thursday. :)

+**Link(s) to work**:

+### Day 87: 17th December Sunday, 2017

+**Today's Progress**: Udemy course, Codewars

+**Thoughts**: Pretty productive on Codewars as I dug up the old incomplete problems and solved them...
+Also done with one with JS.
+It becomes pretty mind-fucking when you try alternating between 2 language, highly unrecommended.
+You start seeing console.log in the ruby solution and unclosed brackets in the JS solution lmao.

+I think, I'll be switching between these anyway if I continue with Ruby on Rails, so why not try it with exercises too right.. haha.

+Managed to continue quite a number of tutorials with the current Colt Steele's Web Dev Bootcamp course.
+One thing I like about it is at least it's relatively updated and provides new information compared to what I was coding with a year ago.
+Just gotta be more disciplined with the time I spent I guess.
+And continue codewars because coding and solving problems is really different from learning and watching videos.

+**Link(s) to work**: